 How to Revive Drooping Basil

 - Prune basil every 2-3 weeks to a height of 6-8 inches during the height of the growing season.
-Pruning basil frequently to the right height encourages more leaves to grow and a more robust plant which does not droop under its own weight.
+Pruning basil frequently to the right height encourages more leaves to grow and a more robust plant that does not droop under its own weight.
 Pruning basil once every 4 weeks is usually sufficient to prevent the plant from drooping when growing conditions are not optimal because of overcast days or cool temperatures.

 Here is a helpful YouTube video on how to prune basil so that the plant is healthy and the flavor is at its best…

 - Prune basil immediately if you see flowers emerging (If you are growing basil for culinary purposes).
 Once basil has flowered, it begins to develop seeds, at which point the basil stops producing leaves, and the flavor of the leaves is not as pronounced.
-If the basil has flowered and developed seeds then it has effectively reproduced and achieved its goal as an annual plant, at which point it starts to droop with a dying appearance.
-If you prune regularly before flowering, this prevent the plant for drooping and encourages the growth of more leaves for longer in the season.
+If the basil has flowered and developed seeds, then it has effectively reproduced and achieved its goal as an annual plant, at which point it starts to droop with a dying appearance.
+If you prune regularly before flowering, this prevents the plant from drooping and encourages the growth of more leaves for longer in the season.
 The basil leaves often taste bitter after the basil has flowered.

 - The reason for basil leaves turning yellow is usually because of overwatering.
-Damp soil excludes oxygen from the soil which prevents root respiration and reduces the roots ability to draw up the water and nutrients that the basil needs which causes the leaves to turn yellow and droop as a sign of stress.
+Damp soil excludes oxygen from the soil which prevents root respiration and reduces the root’s ability to draw up the water and nutrients that the basil needs which causes the leaves to turn yellow and droop as a sign of stress.

-- The reason for drooping basil can be because of not pruning often enough, too much fertilizer or not enough sun.
+- The reason for drooping basil can be because of not pruning often enough, too much fertilizer, or not enough sun.
 Basil should be pruned to 6-8 inches to prevent drooping.
 Too much fertilizer causes the basil to grow quickly with weak, sappy growth that has a drooping appearance.